enisz/igdb/src/assets/templates/03-igdb-wrapper.md

 ## Public Methods

-These methods are exposed from the `$igdb` object.
+These methods are exposed from the `IGDB` object.

 ### Get Request Info
 ```php